 If there is damage or wear-and-tear present, then you may need to replace it.
 Installing a new rubber seal requires careful precision and accuracy so that proper installation can take place without further complications.

-A professional plumber should always be consulted if replacing your own rubber seal is not an option due to safety concerns or lack of experience in plumbing repairs.
+A professional plumber servicing the Sunshine Coast should always be consulted if replacing your own rubber seal is not an option due to safety concerns or lack of experience in plumbing repairs.
 It is essential to correctly assess whether or not replacement of a worn out rubber seal is necessary before attempting any repair work on it.

 Once this determination has been made, one can begin locating the necessary parts and start installing them accordingly in order to ensure no further issues arise as a result of improper handling or installation techniques.